 I noticed that Avast One's Windows app has dropped Wi-Fi Inspector, a handy tool that previously allowed you to view connected devices and highlight vulnerabilities.
 The Android One Essentials app has a similar Wi-Fi Scanner feature, so the feature hasn't disappeared entirely, but it's a pity it's now Android-only.

 Avast SecureLine VPN

-The major restriction is there's no support for choosing location: the app just automatically connects to your nearest server, wherever it might be.
+The major restriction is there's no support for choosing a location: the app just automatically connects to your nearest server, wherever it might be.
 So, you can forget about unblocking streaming platforms in other countries.
 It's not going to happen.

 SecureLine can automatically connect whenever you access insecure Wi-Fi.
 That's handy, but there's a very unusual extra: it can also warn you to connect whenever you visit a banking site, a web store, a 'sensitive' site (adult, gambling, violence, more), or any website login screen.
 This could save you a lot of trouble if you regularly forget to connect.
-Bitdefender Premium VPN does something similar with even more site categories and app types (file sharing, P2P), but we've not seen this functionality from anyone else.
+Bitdefender Premium VPN does something similar with even more site categories and app types (file sharing, P2P), but I've not seen this functionality from anyone else.

-Avast One doesn't include a password manager (opens in new tab), but you do get a couple of extra protective layers designed to keep your credentials private.
+Avast One doesn't include a password manager, but you do get a couple of extra protective layers designed to keep your credentials private.

 All versions of Avast One have the option to scan a database of data breaches (provided by dark web monitoring experts SpyCloud) to find out if their account details have been exposed.